Pino0511/portfolio/README.md

 - Strong foundation in both frontend and backend technologies

 **Future Goals:**
-- Master advanced React patterns and explore Vue.js framework
+- Master advanced React patterns
 - Deepen backend development skills with Node.js and databases
 - Contribute to open-source projects
 - Launch freelance services on Fiverr and Upwork